 Is Organic Positively Tea Company Pu-Erh Tea Right for You?

-What does this pu-erh taste like?
+What does this pu-erh actually taste like?

-Is this a good pu-erh for beginners?
+Is this a good pu-erh for someone new to the style?

 As an Amazon Associate we earn from qualifying purchases.